Modeling Physical Activity Change as Smooth Transformations: Temporal and Amplitude Patterns Associated with Physical Function in Older Women: Results

 Importantly, in this OPACH–WHISH subcohort, the eigenfunctions and associated deformations of PA patterns for the top four PCs show similar patterns across the two periods.
 This cross-period similarity makes it reasonable to treat, for example, PC1 from baseline–W1 and PC1 from W1–W2 as representing the same underlying mode of PA change.
 Accordingly, the corresponding PC scores can be stacked across the two periods and included as a common predictor in the subsequent LMM association analyses.

-Figure~\ref{fig:MFPCAvsUFPCA} shows comparisons between the MFPCA and concatenated UFPCA mean functions (top) and first PC eigenfunctions (bottom).
+The comparisons between the MFPCA and concatenated UFPCA mean functions (top) and first PC eigenfunctions (bottom) are shown in Supplemental (\ref{MFPCAvsUFPCA}) Figure~\ref{fig:MFPCAvsUFPCA}.
 The two approaches yield generally similar mean structures and PC1 patterns across both domains and both periods.
 However, the solid curves (UFPCA) exhibit a “smooth-over effect” at the transition between the end of the $x$-domain and the beginning of the $y$-domain (solid lines can be connected between left and right panels) , a feature that is absent in the dashed curves (MFPCA).
 This occurs because concatenation forced the two domains to join smoothly, thereby imposing continuity at the boundary and inducing contamination into the data structure between two domains.

-Appendix (\ref{MFPCAvsUFPCA}) provides additional comparisons for PC2-PC5.
+Additional comparisons for PC2-PC5 are provided in Supplemental (\ref{MFPCAvsUFPCA}) Figure~\ref{fig:mfpca_ufpca_pc}.
 Overall, the two methods produced consistent patterns, particularly for the four leading PCs.
 This consistency is likely a benefit from the centering and scaling applied to the $x$- and $y$-domain functions prior to decomposition, which place the two domains on comparable scales and reduced the chance that concatenation would artificially overweight one domain or obscure domain-specific structure.